davidetalon/davidetalon.github.io/index.md

 ## News

+- **[Jun 2022]** Our work "GANzzle: Reframing jigsaw puzzle solving as a retrieval task using a generative mental image" has been accepted to ICIP 2022.
 - **[Apr 2022]** I gave a talk about Causality and Disentanglement to my group, [slides](./assets/files/20220413_causality_brainstorming.pdf) are available
 - **[Nov 2021]** Joined the causality reading group @TU-Darmstadt
 - **[Dec 2020]** The personal page is online!